Azure/azure-powershell/src/ApiManagement/ApiManagement/help/Az.ApiManagement.md

 Removes an API.

 ### [Remove-AzApiManagementApiFromGateway](Remove-AzApiManagementApiFromGateway.md)
-Detaches an API from a Gateway.
+Attaches an API to a gateway.

 ### [Remove-AzApiManagementApiFromProduct](Remove-AzApiManagementApiFromProduct.md)
 Removes an API from a product.